damien-d13/table-sort-pager/readme.md

 [2, 5, 10, 15, 20, 25, 30] is the element yu can see per page.

-"ASC" is the direction of the sort filter ("ASC" for ascendant and "DESC" for descendant).
+"ASC" is the direction of the sort filter ("ASC" for ascendant and "DESC" for descendant) Optional DESC by default.

 ## Maintainers: